 If you love architecture, it’s one of the great reasons to visit Italy.
 Here you will find ancient ruins and other well-preserved buildings from antiquity.
 In places like Sienna, Florence and Urbino, you can experience the magnificence of the Renaissance and Baroque.

-Sometimes, these once illustrious buildings are in disrepair.
+Sometimes, these once notable buildings are in disrepair.
 Sometimes you find them abandoned and boarded up.
 Despite this fact, there are many marvels to be found.
 Visiting Palermo was a bit like that.
-The local government has made an effort to fix some of these places, so my hopes are high for the former glory to make an appearance.
+The local government has made an effort to fix some of these places, so my hopes are high for the former glory to appear.

 3. Visit Italy for the art